maxlutzfl/starter/README.md

 - [Parallax Cover Image](#parallax-cover-image)

 #### Lazy Load Images
 All images below the fold should be loaded as they appear into the viewport.
-Currently using unveil.js.
+Must use a placeholder image in the `src` and the `class="image-defer"`.

 ```
 <img src="placeholder.jpg" data-src="actual/image/path.jpg" class="image-defer>